bookofquantum/BOQ/photons/Qubitron/Fabrication.md

-# Identified InGaAs APDs as the most suitable choice for PhotoniX at 1550nm, given the need for single-photon sensitivity and a reasonable trade-off between performance and room-temperature operation (with possibly some TEC cooling).
+# Identified InGaAs APDs as the most suitable choice for Qubitron at 1550nm, given the need for single-photon sensitivity and a reasonable trade-off between performance and room-temperature operation (with possibly some TEC cooling).

 Let's now explore the integration techniques for coupling the waveguide to the APD.